EffectConnect/MarketplacesPluginSW6/README.md

 ## Configuration
 #### API Keys
 First create an API keyset in your EffectConnect Marketplace environment.
 Then go the configuration page of the EffectConnect Marketplaces plugin in your Shopware 6 webshop and set the API keys for the appropriate sales channel.

-**WARNING: Never configure API keys for the "All sales channels" sales channel.** This will cause data collisions while exporting.

 #### Tasks
 The automatic import, export, and cleanup can be enabled in two ways: